Artlands/artlands.github.io/_publications/2019-12-9-Multivariate-time-series-abnormality-detection-and-visualization.md

 title: "Mtsad: Multivariate time series abnormality detection and visualization"
 collection: 2019 IEEE International Conference on Big Data (Big Data)
 permalink: /publication/2019-12-9-Multivariate-time-series-abnormality-detection-and-visualization
-excerpt: 'Detecting outliers is one of the fundamental tasks in visual analytics and valuable in many application domains, such as suspicious network cyberattack recognition.
-This paper introduces an approach to analyzing and visualizing highdimensional time series, focusing on identifying multivariate observations that are significantly different from the others.
-We also propose a prototype, called MTSAD, to guide users when interactively exploring abnormalities in large time series.
-The prototype contains two views: the main window provides an overview of identified outliers overtime, the detail window investigates and explores the ranked temporal data entries based on their outlying contributions to the overall plots.
-The visual interface supports a full range of interactions, such as lensing, brushing and linking, ranking, and filtering.
-To validate the benefits and usefulness of our approach, we demonstrate MTSAD on real-world datasets of different numbers of attributes.'
+excerpt: 'This paper introduces an approach to analyzing and visualizing highdimensional time series, focusing on identifying multivariate observations that are significantly different from the others.
+We also propose a prototype, called MTSAD, to guide users when interactively exploring abnormalities in large time series.'
 date: 2019-12-9
 venue: '2019 IEEE International Conference on Big Data (Big Data)'
 paperurl: 'https://ieeexplore.ieee.org/abstract/document/9006559/'